firepear/homefarm/docs/control_install.md

 ## Controller initialization

 Now we need to set up some things on the controller.
-Later on a partial Arch repository will be created so that all compute nodes can pull from a local source.
-For that to happen, we need to create an Arch mirrorlist.
-Arch linux has a tool that will do this for you.
-On a machine with a browser:
+This is mostly automatic and/or scripted, but there is one manual step.
+We need to an Arch Linux repo mirrorlist.
+Arch has a tool that will do this for you, so on a machine with a browser:

 1. Go to [https://www.archlinux.org/mirrorlist/](https://www.archlinux.org/mirrorlist/)
-1. Generate a custom userlist for your location (use defaults unless you know you need something specific)
+1. Select your location and generate a list
-1. Copy the URL from your browser
+1. Copy the URL of the list from your browser

-And in the controller container:
+And then in the controller container:

-1. Run `mkdir ./srv/homefarm && curl -o ./srv/homefarm/mirrorlist
+1. Run `mkdir -p ./srv/homefarm && curl -o ./srv/homefarm/mirrorlist
    '[MIRRORLIST_URL]'`
-1. Edit `./srv/homefarm/mirrorlist` to uncomment the hosts you want to use as mirrors (`vi` and `mg` are available).
+1. Edit `./srv/homefarm/mirrorlist` to uncomment the host(s) you want
+   to use as mirrors (`vi` and `mg` are available).

-Now complete setup of the controller by initializing its environment:
+Now run `'farmctl init'` to complete initialization of the controller environment.

-`'farmctl init'`

 This is mostly automatic, but it will ask you for the IP address of the host which is running the container.